2/12/2019

 Jonathan Hughes

 Hey, good morning.
 Thanks for the time and earlier remarks.
-Kind of a higher level question maybe for Tom or Sean, but in the last recession, obviously we didn't have the shop or RIDIA structure, at least not in such a meaningful way as today.
-So how do you expect shops to perform in a recessionary environment since you're not protected by the lease payments, but are instead exposed to free market supply demand fundamentals?
-I'm not saying that's
+Kind of a higher-level question maybe for Tom or Sean, but in the last recession, obviously we didn't have the shop or video structure, at least not in such a meaningful way today.
+So how do you expect – Shops who perform in a recessionary environment since you're not protected by the lease payments but are instead exposed to free market supply demand fundamentals.
+I'm not saying that's the broader macro picture is going, but just trying to understand your views there and how, you know, that business should perform in a recessionary environment.

 speaker